 The solution can be to add an explicit CG-tag for the start word of such clauses.
 However, the automatic detection of non-finite clause boundaries is far from trivial.
-At the same time, for the level of semantics it would be very useful to have all the dependent objects and adverbials determined not only for finite but also for non-finite verbs (which often take arguments similarly to finite verbs).
-Example of a unidentified infinitival clause is given on the figure 6.
-Here, kohe vabastada teletorni is a infinitival subordinate clause, which should be separately grouped in the sentence tree and which is having an non-finite predicate vabastada.
+But for propositional semantics it would be very useful to have all the dependent objects and adverbials determined not only for finite but also for nonfinite verbs (which often take arguments similarly to finite verbs).